 - Didn't the China study prove that animal protein is bad?

 - Should mercury and other toxins in fish be a concern?

 - If we are to eat like our ancestors, shouldn't we eat raw meat?

-- Is there any good books I can read about the subject?
+- Are there any good books I can read about the subject?